What is The Femellectual?

 Who can submit to The Fem?

-The Fem serves the Miami University campus, and thus submissions by undergraduate students, graduate students, staff, and faculty is prioritized.
+The Fem serves the Miami University community, and thus submissions by undergraduate students, graduate students, staff, faculty, and Oxford community members are welcomed.
 We accept work from people of all genders or people with no gender.

 Can I submit my work anonymously?